Introduction: Are Passwords Becoming Obsolete?

 - More websites will ask you to create a passkey instead of a password

-- Windows 11 will continue to improve its passkey support
+- Windows 11 will continue to improve its passkey support and integration with Windows Hello

 - Login recovery may rely more on biometrics or device-based authentication